turingschool/curriculum/source/projects/git_at_me.markdown

 Additionally, we'd like to be able to ask multiple questions during a single session, so we'll want the interface to "persist" until we ask it to quit.

+First, work through this [basic CLI tutorial](http://tutorials.jumpstartlab.com/topics/cli.html) to get a feel for the process.

 ### Generating Additional Git JSON dumps

 If you'd like to try it out with a different git repository, you can use this